2024-2025 Edition

 Art History Minor

-The art history minor is intended to reach students who would like to incorporate the study of artworks and architecture into their work in other disciplines and/or who discover art history later in their college career.
-The art history minor maintains the geographical breadth, historical depth, and academic rigor that is characteristic of the major but comprises fewer art history courses and does not require study of a foreign language.
-Art history minors may not write honors theses.
+The Art History Minor enables students to incorporate the study of artworks and architecture into their courses of study in other disciplines.
+The minor maintains the geographical breadth, historical depth, and academic rigor of the major but comprises fewer courses and does not require the study of a foreign language.
+Art History minors may not write honors theses.

 Admission to the Minor

-For admission to the minor, students must have taken a minimum of three art history courses and have a B average in art history, as well as a B average overall.
+A prospective student must have taken a minimum of three Art History courses (including one 100-level and two 200-level courses), have a B average in Art History, and a B average overall.

 Minor Requirements

-• All of the courses offered by or cross-listed with the Art History program are eligible for the minor.
+• All courses originating in the Art History program are eligible for the minor.

 • No courses numbered 401 or higher may count toward the minor.